|Copyright © 2005– by|

 forced mate - one or more forcing moves resulting in unavoidable mate (see mating attack, mating net.)

 fork - a move after which a piece attacks two or more objectives at once.
-While we usually think of a "knight fork," any piece or pawn can attack two enemy pieces simultaneously.
+While we usually think of the "knight fork," any piece or pawn can attack two enemy pieces simultaneously.
 When a knight attacks three or more enemy units at one time it is called a "family fork".
 When a knight attacks the enemy king and queen simultaneously it's a "royal fork."

 Although highly unusual, it's possible to achieve both types of knight fork.
 British master Francis Percival Wenman, himself no stranger to controversy, achieved a "Royal family fork" as the following miniature attests: Latvian Gambit (C40): 1.e4 e5 2.Nf3 f5 3.Nc3 Qf6 4.Nd5 Qf7 5.Nxe5 Qe6 6.Nxc7+ 1-0 Wenman-N.N., Bristol ENG 1938.